Quantifying community evolution in temporal networks: Methods

 The second proposal is to align the node set by taking the intersection set of the partitions, which evaluates the overlap in information between two community structures.
-INMI can be interpreted as a measure of coherence or consistency between the two structures.
-High INMI means that the shared community structure captures a significant portion of the information from both original structures.
+The intersection extension can be interpreted as a measure of coherence or consistency between the two structures.
+A higher value in the intersection extension means that the shared community structure captures a significant portion of the information from both original structures.
 It emphasises the regions where the structures agree, making it useful for identifying core similarities.
-Here, the number of common nodes in $G_1$ and $G_2$ is denoted by $N_I=|V_1\cap V_2|$ and let $q_r^{(1)}$ be the number of nodes that are labelled $r$ in $L_1$ and are not in $G_2$, and $q_r^{(2)}$ be the number of nodes that are labelled $r$ in $L_2$ and are not in $G_1$ (Fig.~\ref{fig:demo}(b)).
+Here, the number of common nodes in $G_1$ and $G_2$ is denoted by $N_I=|V_1\cap V_2|$ and let $q_r^{(1)}$ be the number of nodes that are labelled $r$ in $L_1$ and are also in $G_2$, and $q_s^{(2)}$ be the number of nodes that are labelled $r$ in $L_2$ and are also in $G_1$ and $q_{r,s}^{(1,2)}$ is the number of nodes labelled $r$ in $L_1$ and $s$ in $L_2$ and they appears in both $G_1$ and $G_2$ (Fig.~\ref{fig:demo}(b)).
 The mutual information is

 The entropies of the two partitions of the networks are for $i \in \{1,2\}$: